solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

     }
     ```

 -   `run()`: Sets up the environment for running the proposal.
 [See run function](../overview/architecture/proposal-functions.md#run-function).
 This sets `addresses`, `primaryForkId`, and `governor`, and then calls `super.run()` to run the entire proposal.
 In this example, `primaryForkId` is set to `mainnet`, selecting the fork for running the proposal.
 Next, the `addresses` object is set by reading the `addresses.json` file.
-The `addresses` contract state is persistent across forks by using foundry's `vm.makePersistent()` cheatcode.
 The Governor bravo address to simulate the proposal through is set using `setGovernor`.
 This will be used to check onchain calldata and simulate the proposal.

     ```solidity
     function run() public override {